cybozu-go/moco/docs/design.md

 If the default and constant configurations are implemented in an init container, the container might be updated every time the version of the operator changes and the operator restarts the existing MySQL clusters frequently.

-To avoid these uncessary restarts of the clusters, we prepare a init container which is responsible only for the merging logic.
+To avoid these unnecessary restarts of the clusters, we prepare another container image that is responsible only for the merging logic.
+This container image is independent of MOCO image.
 The container takes the Default, User and Constant configurations as `ConfigMap`, and then it merges the three `ConfigMap`s to create `my.cnf`.

 So, in short we prepare the following two init containers.